sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 -   `lock` - The file that controls access to the running server.
-This file will contain the active port used by a server and must be located on a a filesystem that supports locking.
+This file will contain the active port used by a server and must be located on a filesystem that supports locking.
 -   `jvmargs` - A file that contains line-separated JVM arguments that were used when starting the server.
 -   `jvmprops` - The location of a properties file that will define